 - Spouse Cover: You can add your spouse to your term life cover and extend the umbrella on her life as well.

-Few term plans, including iSelect Star term plan from Canara HSBC OBC life, offer all these four benefits under the same plan.
+Few term plans, including iSelect Smart360 Term Plan from Canara HSBC life, offer all these four benefits under the same plan.